fsharp/fsharp/README.md

     mono\build.bat

-This build the proto compiler, then the library, then the final compiler.
+This builds the proto compiler, then the library, then the final compiler.

 ### Build Note: Strong Names